raghavsethi/react-netlify-identity-airtable/README.md

 serverless functions to control user registration and login.

 In this example, a single table in Airtable stores user profile information, including email addresses.
 Only users that exist in this table are allowed to register or log in.
+Users can only see their own profile information.
 The Netlify identity user object is populated with the user profile information from Airtable on login and validation, and is therefore easily accessible from the client side Javascript.

 Usage
 -----